Lyme disease is a vector-borne disease caused by the Borrelia bacterium and spread by Ixodes ticks.

 The best way to avoid Lyme disease and other tick-borne illnesses is to keep ticks in check.
 You should check for ticks every day.

 Once you detect them, remove them as soon as possible, but this isn’t always possible.
-When ticks are most common in the spring and fall, this is especially important.
+This is especially important when ticks are most common in the spring and fall.

 Keep your yard’s grass and brush cut short so ticks have fewer places to hide.
 If you live where ticks are common, you should spray your yard with a tick killer.